kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 }
 ```

-This gets the correct sticker for the section and item, and passes it to the sticker view in the cell.
-That's all you need to do to get a working sticker view.
+This gets the correct sticker for the section and item and passes it to the sticker view in the cell.
+That's all you need to get a working sticker view.

-The final method for the data source extension is to populate the section header:
+Add the final method for the data source extension to populate the section header:

 ```swift
 override func collectionView(_ collectionView: UICollectionView,